mtsch/Ripser.jl/README.md

 Simple wrapper to [Ripser](https://github.com/Ripser/ripser) in Julia with almost no features and minimal dependencies.

+Ripser.jl _should_ work, but is not maintained.
+If you are interested in this project, it might be worth taking a look at [Ripserer.jl](https://github.com/mtsch/Ripserer.jl).

 ## Installation

 This package is unregistered.
 To install, run it with: